harlantwood/Enlightened_Structure/API/index.md

 APIs. *This is a work in progress, and these APIs are likely to change before their official release.*  Your feedback is very welcome -- we want to make these APIs work for you.

 HTTP API definitions below are defined as Rails-style routes.
-Here is a 2 line introduction to routing in Rails:
+Here is a two line introduction to routing in Rails:

 {% highlight ruby %}